ama-bit/virtual-machine-hardening/vm-install-harden.md

 VBoxManage natnetwork add --netname "SecureNet" --network "10.0.2.0/24" --enable VBoxManage modifyvm "Ubuntu-24.04" --nic1 natnetwork --natnetwork1 "SecureNet"

-# Host-Only — no internet, VM can communicate with host and other VMs
+# Host-Only — no internet, VM can communicate with host and other VMs on same adapter
-# Replace "vboxnet0" with your host-only adapter name
+# Replace "vboxnet0" with your host-only adapter name (see tip below)
 VBoxManage modifyvm "Ubuntu-24.04" --nic1 hostonly --hostonlyadapter1 "vboxnet0"

 # Internal Network — no internet, no host access, VM-to-VM only
-# Replace "intnet" with your chosen internal network name
-# This name must match across all VMs that need to communicate
+# The name "intnet" is arbitrary — must match across all VMs that need to communicate
 VBoxManage modifyvm "Ubuntu-24.04" --nic1 intnet --intnet1 "intnet"

 # Not Attached — full network isolation
 VBoxManage modifyvm "Ubuntu-24.04" --nic1 none

 # Bridged — not recommended for hardened setups
-# VM is exposed directly to your physical network
+# VM appears as a device on your physical network
-# Replace "eth0" with your actual host network interface name
-# Run 'ip link show' on Linux or 'ipconfig' on Windows to find it
+# Replace "eth0" with your actual host network interface (run 'ip link show' to find it)
 VBoxManage modifyvm "Ubuntu-24.04" --nic1 bridged --bridgeadapter1 "eth0"
 ```